shacharyaron/grade-notifier-bot/README.md

 # grade-notifier-bot
-Grade Notifier Bot is a Node.js application that notifies whenever a new grade is posted on IDC's website.
+Grade Notifier Bot is a Node.js application that notifies whenever a new grade is posted on IDC's website :computer:.
 </br>
 This Telegram bot was created so IDC students wouldn't have to refresh the IDC website while waiting for their exam grades to be published.